flowtoolz/GetLaid/README.md

 So, which is prettier, mh?

-If you can spare the fancyness but appreciate readability, GetLaid might be for you.
+If you can spare fancyness but appreciate readability, GetLaid might be for you.

 ## How to GetLaid